godaddy/compose-color-picker/README.md

 Add `ClassicColorPicker` to your Compose hierarchy:

 ```
+import com.godaddy.android.colorpicker.HsvColor

 Column {
     ClassicColorPicker(
-        onColorChanged = { color ->
+        onColorChanged = { color: HsvColor ->
-            // Do something with the colour
+            // Do something with the color
         }
     )
 }